Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here’s an example how to write a resume
+Here’s an example an effective resume letter:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced person in your field I think I’d be an ideal candidate for this role.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced person in your field I believe that I’d be the perfect candidate for this opportunity.

-Thank you for taking the time to consider my application.
+Thank you for considering my application.
 I look forward to having a conversation with you.

 Sincerely,